Variable Data Printing: What Is It and How Is It Used?

 When it comes to reaching out to your customers, your primary objective is to engage them.
-But if you have a number of people of different ages and backgrounds on your mailing list, then it may be hard to personalize your mailed content.
+Like many businesses, you have a number of people of different ages and backgrounds on your mailing list.
+This might be hard to personalize your mailed content.
+Variable data printing might be the solution to your problem.

-In an age where we can optimize just about anything to suit the needs of our consumers, mail and printing services haven’t been left in the dust.
+In this digital age where we can optimize just about anything.
+Don’t forget that mail and printing services haven’t been left in the dust.
 In fact, thanks to variable data printing, modern printing services are more sophisticated and flexible than ever.

 What is variable data printing?